nivlab/nivstan/docs/getting-started/getting-started.md

 $$ \mu_i $$, as defined in equation 4, is a deterministic transformation of $$ \mu_T $$,$$ Z_i $$, and $$ \sigma_T $$, thus - it is not being sampled, but calculated.

-Using a fast approximation of the unit normal cumulative distribution, we ensure
+Using a fast approximation of the unit normal cumulative distribution, we:
 1. Keeping all of the pre-transform parameters in approximately the same space (e.g., all sampled from a standard normal distribution) .
 This helps Stan with its gradient calculations -- thereby speeding up the program.
 2. Bounding the pre-transform parameters into the range required by learning rates (or other parameters used), i.e. [0,1].
 We can always scale a [0,1] bound parameter by multiplying/adding any value to it.